vaishaliisingh/Face-Detection-Cpp-OpenCV/README.md

 3. **Capture Frames**: Continuously capture frames from the camera.
 4. **Convert to Grayscale**: Convert each frame to grayscale to improve detection performance.
 5. **Detect Faces**: Use the Haar Cascade Classifier to detect faces in the grayscale frame.
-6. **Draw Rectangles**: Draw rectangles around detected faces in the original frame.
+6. **Draw Rectangles and Display Count**: Draw rectangles around detected faces in the original frame and display the number of faces detected.
-7. **Display the Frame**: Display the processed frame with detected faces.
+7. **Display the Frame**: Display the processed frame with detected faces and count.